kvizillon/firefly-iii-SAMLRemoteUserGuard/README.md

 > Replace the URLs and certificate with those provided by your Identity Provider.

 You can add multiple tenants, but SAMLRemoteUserGuard will use only one.
-By default, it uses the tenant with key name 'default' (if there's only one tenant, the key name doesn't matter).
+By default, it uses the tenant with key name 'default'.

-To use a tenant with a key other than 'default', set the active tenant in config/saml2.php by adding 'active_tenant' => 'your_tenant_key'.

-**Example:**

-    'active_tenant' => 'my_custom_tenant',

 #### 10. Exclude SAML routes from CSRF protection